hieuimba/Guess-The-ELO/README.md

 ## Features

 - Large collection of chess games: Curated from Lichess’s database and updated monthly
-- Wide ELO range to guess from: from 200 to 3000!
+- Wide ELO range to guess from: from 200 to 3000 ELO!
 - Two game modes:
     - Classic: Aim for the highest score across a set number of rounds.
     - Endless: Start with 3 lives and try to survive as long as possible.
 Earn additional lives with correct guesses.